 Why would I need such a thing?

 PHP's built-in web server is a CLI feature, as such it requires a specific command to use, one which is easy to forget and gets buried in your terminal's history.
-While writing a script can help, it too gets buried in your terminal history, or is often located in an inconvenient place on the filesystem, requiring you to browse to the script before you can use it.
+While writing a script can help, it too gets buried in your terminal history, or is often located in an inconvenient place, requiring you to browse to the script before you can use it.
 This basic GTK+ GUI solves these issues.
 It's as easy to use as any other app on your system.

 It's also a great tool for teaching PHP or the fundamentals of how web servers work.
 It's an easy tool for students to use, for learning programming, in Raspberry Pi projects, robotics, or anything else that requires a web-based interface or centralized server communication.
 Many of these things are true of PHP's built-in web server itself, this GUI just makes it easier to use for people who are not comfortable using the command line.